Neuroimmunology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Lambert-Eaton myasthenic syndrome is an autoimmune neurologic disorder characterized by dysfunction at the level of the neuromuscular junction.
-The unique constellation of symptoms distinctive among paraneoplastic disorders include proximal muscle weakness, autonomic dysfunction with xerostomia, and postexertional facilitation primarily in the context of small cell lung cancer, in 50% of cases.
+The unique constellation of symptoms includes proximal muscle weakness; autonomic dysfunction, most often xerostomia; post-exertional facilitation; and paraneoplastic in 50% to 60% of cases, most commonly small cell lung cancer.
 The authors review the clinical features, autoimmune etiology, and management of Lambert-Eaton myasthenic syndrome.

-Lambert, in conjunction with Eaton, was the first to clearly delineate a syndrome of weakness in patients with bronchiogenic carcinoma and its characteristic electrophysiologic abnormalities.
+Lambert, in conjunction with Eaton, was the first individual to clearly delineate a syndrome of weakness in patients with the previously termed bronchiogenic carcinoma and its characteristic electrophysiologic abnormalities in the 1950s.

 Most patients have an insidious, subacute onset of weakness and fatiguability that is suggestive of a myopathy or neuromuscular junction disorder.
-Early during Lambert-Eaton myasthenic syndrome there is often a discrepancy between complaints of weakness and fatigability and the minor abnormalities that are seen on neurologic examination and no clinical suspicion should be high.
+Early during Lambert-Eaton myasthenic syndrome there is often a discrepancy between complaints of weakness and fatigability and the minor abnormalities that are seen on neurologic examination; therefore, clinical suspicion should be high.

 The prognosis of Lambert-Eaton myasthenic syndrome differs between paraneoplastic and nonparaneoplastic Lambert-Eaton myasthenic syndrome.

 In paraneoplastic Lambert-Eaton myasthenic syndrome, the prognosis is generally dictated by prognostic factors of the cancer, most commonly small cell lung cancer, found at the time of neurologic presentation.
-However, prognosis in paraneoplastic Lambert-Eaton myasthenic syndrome is considered to be quite good after taking these into consideration (35).
-Lambert-Eaton myasthenic syndrome has been found to be an independent predictor of prolonged survival in patients with small cell lung cancer (41).
-In 1 report, overall median survival for patients with Lambert-Eaton myasthenic syndrome and small cell lung cancer and those with small cell lung cancer alone was 17 versus 7.0 months (33) (p < 0.0001).
-There is some evidence suggesting that in the context of antitumor immune suppression, limited stage cancers are more likely to be identified in patients with paraneoplastic disease, lead time bias aside, but studies on long-term prognosis have demonstrated prolonged survival of patients with Lambert-Eaton myasthenic syndrome and small cell lung cancer as compared to small cell lung cancer alone regardless of tumor stage (05; 33).
+However, prognosis in paraneoplastic Lambert-Eaton myasthenic syndrome is quite good after taking these into consideration (37).
+Lambert-Eaton myasthenic syndrome has been found to be an independent predictor of prolonged survival in patients with small cell lung cancer (43).
+In one report, overall median survival for patients with Lambert-Eaton myasthenic syndrome and small cell lung cancer and those with small cell lung cancer alone was 17 versus 7.0 months (34) (p < 0.0001).
+There is some evidence suggesting that in the context of antitumor immune suppression, limited stage cancers are more likely to be identified in patients with paraneoplastic disease, lead time bias aside, but studies on long-term prognosis have demonstrated prolonged survival of patients with Lambert-Eaton myasthenic syndrome and small cell lung cancer as compared to small cell lung cancer alone regardless of tumor stage (05; 34).

 Treatment of the underlying malignancy, most commonly small cell lung cancer, may result in full but more commonly partial remission of clinical symptoms of Lambert-Eaton myasthenic syndrome and improvement in the electrophysiologic abnormalities (05).
 Weakness may remain after treatment of the underlying tumor and may require ongoing immunomodulatory treatment.

-In nonparaneoplastic Lambert-Eaton myasthenic syndrome, life expectancy appears to be the same as the general population but patients can have fluctuating degrees of disability associated with the disorder over time (33).
+In nonparaneoplastic Lambert-Eaton myasthenic syndrome, life expectancy appears to be the same as the general population but patients can have fluctuating degrees of disability associated with the disorder over time (34).
 A study of patients with Lambert-Eaton myasthenic syndrome without small cell lung cancer found that patients had at least partial remission, with 88% of patients having improvement in muscle strength scores after treatment with immunomodulatory therapy for median 6 years but 30% of patients at last follow-up required a wheelchair.
-Clinical remission was achieved in 20 of 44 patients (43%) but was only sustained without immunosuppression in 4 and approximately one fourth of the patients were partially wheelchair dependent at last follow-up.
-Mean age of death was 69.7 years after symptom duration of median 11.4 years in 10 patients in this study and these deaths were not directly attributed to Lambert-Eaton myasthenic syndrome (38).
+Clinical remission was achieved in 20 of 44 patients (43%) but was only sustained without immunosuppression in four, and approximately one fourth of the patients were partially wheelchair dependent at last follow-up.
+Mean age of death was approximately 70 years after symptom duration of median 11.4 years in 10 patients in this study and these deaths were not directly attributed to Lambert-Eaton myasthenic syndrome (40).

 A 66-year-old woman with a long history of cigarette smoking, hypertension, and noninsulin-dependent diabetes presented with slowly progressive bilateral leg weakness and fatigability for 4 months.
 She complained of difficulty climbing stairs and getting out of a car and on questioning reported dry mouth and urinary hesitancy.
 She denied ptosis, diplopia, change in speech or swallowing, weakness of the upper extremities, or any sensory symptoms.
 Prior testing including serum chemistries (creatine kinase), thyroid function tests, and chest x-ray were normal.